Austin Convention Center

-The Neal Kocurek Memorial Austin Convention Center is a multi-purpose convention center located in Austin, Texas.
-The building is the home of the Texas Rollergirls, and was also home to the Austin Toros basketball team, until their move to the Cedar Park Center in nearby Cedar Park in 2010.
-The facility is also the primary "home base" for the internationally renowned South by Southwest technology, music and film conference/festival, held annually in March.
+The Neal Kocurek Memorial Austin Convention Center was a multi-purpose convention center located in Austin, Texas, United States.
+The building was the home of the Texas Rollergirls, and was also home to the Austin Toros basketball team, until their move to the Cedar Park Center in nearby Cedar Park in 2010.
+The facility was also the primary "home base" for the internationally renowned South by Southwest technology, music and film conference/festival, held annually in March.

-In 2025, the existing Austin Convention Center is scheduled for demolition to facilitate the construction of a significantly larger replacement facility.
+The old Austin Convention Center was demolished from April 2025 to October 2025 to facilitate the construction of a significantly larger replacement facility.
 This $1.6 billion project aims to double the convention center's size, with an anticipated completion and opening in 2029.
 Funding for the project will be derived from the convention center's existing revenue streams and a 2% increase in the hotel occupancy tax approved in 2019.

 Just prior to its demolition Austin's convention center was the 60th largest in the United States despite Austin, Texas being the eleventh largest city in the United States.
-The current convention center's capacity limitations have hindered Austin's ability to host major events, such as the Democratic National Convention, due to the absence of suitably sized venues.
+The convention center's capacity limitations had hindered Austin's ability to host major events, such as the Democratic National Convention, due to the absence of suitably sized venues.
 While the expansion is intended to address this issue, it remains uncertain whether the new facility will ultimately provide sufficient capacity for events of that scale.

 Construction and operating costs over three decades are expected to be $5.6 billion, while the revenue directly generated by the new convention center, over that same time period, is expected to be $1.6 billion.
 Assuming those estimates are correct then that means that 80% of the hotel occupancy tax will be tied up through 2058.

+In October 2025, Austin United, a political action committee whose largest donor is the Save Our Springs Alliance, submitted a petition with 20,000+ signatures, to force the City of Austin to halt construction on the new convention center until such time that it can be put on the ballot and voted on by Austin residents.
+After the City of Austin was unable to verify a random sampling of 25% of the petitions signatures, the petition was denied.
+In December 2025, two months after the demolition had concluded, Austin United filed suit alleging that signatures were incorrectly disqualified and in February 2026 the Travis County District Court ruled against the plaintiffs.